-Otlet, Bush, Nelson and Engelbart have created the conditions that enabled Tim Berners-Lee to realize the World Wide Web and therefor to make it theoretically possible to link the world's knowledge.
+Otlet, Bush, Nelson and Engelbart have created the conditions that enabled Tim Berners-Lee to realize the World Wide Web and therefor to link the world's knowledge.
 Am I, by using the WWW, only one click away from finding the right information?
-Did the World Wide Web create an architecture that allows linking the world's knowledge?
+Has the World Wide Web really linked the world's knowledge?